vhbagci/AWS-CSA-2019-study-notes/Course/Exam Tips/README.md

 ![vpc_peering](https://docs.aws.amazon.com/vpc/latest/peering/images/peering-intro-diagram.png)

 VPC Peering is simply a connection between two VPCs that enables you to route traffic between them using private IP addresses.
-Instances in either VPC can communicate with each other as if they are within the same network, You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a **single reagion**.
+Instances in either VPC can communicate with each other as if they are within the same network, You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account within a **single region**.

 AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it's neither a gateway nor a VPN connection and does not rely on separate piece of physical hardware.
 There is no single point of failure for communication or a bandwidth bottleneck.